Late Preclinical Projects (Translational Research Projects)

-The aim of this funding line is to close the translational research gap, that is, to promote the translation of findings from basic research into clinical applications.
-Once proof of concept has been established, researchers can apply for funds to develop their therapeutic or diagnostic principle and bring it closer to clinical application (first-in-man or first-in-patient studies).
-These late translational projects constitute an important building block in the DZHK strategy.
+Translational Research Projects are located in the area of late preclinical research.
+The aim of this funding line is to close the translational research gap, that is, to support the transfer of findings from basic research into further preclinical and clinical development.
+Once a proof of concept with robust and reproducible experimental data has been established, researchers can apply for funds to develop their therapeutic or diagnostic principle and bring it closer to clinical application.
+These late translational projects represent a central element in the research strategy of the DZHK.

 Shared Expertise Projects